thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## client_cert_type and server_cert_type

 The TLS extensions "client_certificate_type" and "server_certificate_type" [RFC7250] are used to negotiate the type of Certificate messages used in TLS to authenticate the server and, optionally, the client.
-This document defines a new certificate type, VC, for usage with TLS 1.3.
+This section defines a new certificate type, VC, for usage with TLS 1.3.
 The updated CertificateType enumeration and corresponding addition to the CertificateEntry structure are shown below.
 CertificateType values are sent in the "server_certificate_type" and "client_certificate_type" extensions, and the CertificateEntry structures are included in the certificate chain sent in the Certificate message.

 ~~~
 /* Managed by IANA */
 enum {
    X509(0),
    RawPublicKey(2),
    VC(224),
    (255)
 } CertificateType;

 struct {
    select(certificate_type){
       // The new certificate type defined in this document
       case VC:
          opaque cert_data<1..2^24-1>;

       // RawPublicKey certificate type defined in RFC 7250
       case RawPublicKey:
          opaque ASN1_subjectPublicKeyInfo<1..2^24-1>;

       // X.509 certificate defined in RFC 5246
       case X509:
          opaque cert_data<1..2^24-1>;
    };
    Extension extensions<0..2^16-1>;
 } Certificate;
 ~~~